XTX33/FaithFrontier.org/pages/constitution-covenant.md

 ---
 layout: default
-title: "America’s Government"
+title: "Constitution as Covenant"
-permalink: /americas-government/
+permalink: /faith/constitution-covenant/
 description: "A reflection on the United States’ republican structure, its constitutional guarantees, and the balance between democracy and law."
 ---